BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 **Popular Mechanics**
 There's a fun article from a 1926 Popular Mechanics (Vol. 46, No. 4?) titled ["The Magic Lure of Ciphers"](https://books.google.com/books?id=PNgDAAAAMBAJ&pg=PA564&dq=The+Magic+Lure+of+Ciphers#v=onepage&q=The%20Magic%20Lure%20of%20Ciphers&f=false).

-Although I wish I could say this article gave me some magic lightbulb idea for the d'A cipher it ultimately did not.
+Although I wish I could say this article gave me some magic lightbulb idea for the D'A cipher it ultimately did not.
 But, it does include some interesting and direct references from Col. [George Fabyan](https://en.wikipedia.org/wiki/George_Fabyan) as well.

 **[Elements of Cryptanalysis](https://www.google.com/books/edition/Elements_of_Cryptanalysis/Sx8aSJHtnEAC?hl=en&gbpv=1)** - United States.
 War Department (1923).
-This was actually a very interesting read that certainly pre-dated the d'A cipher by 16 years.
+This was actually a very interesting read that certainly pre-dated the D'A cipher by 16 years.

 **[U.S. Army FM-34-40-2, Basic Crypt-Analysis](https://archive.org/details/Fm3440.2BasicCryptAnalysis/page/n115/mode/2up)** - The US Army at it again with a manual too long to read, but full of great info on basic ciphers.